danbang/article-self-other/README.md

 The ‘Modelling’ folder contains computational models as implemented in Stan.

 Programming languages used are: MATLAB, [R] and Stan.
-Required toolboxes, packages etc. are specified within a script when relevant.
+Additional toolboxes, packages etc. are specified within a script when required.

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.